The Canadian Dental Care Plan (CDCP) & Canada Dental Benefit

 BCDA or any other dental associations do not run nor manage the CDCP, it is Government of Canada program.
 We cannot help you apply or answer questions about your eligibility for the CDCP.
 Get more information on eligibility.

-Health Canada has stated that the following services could be covered under the CDCP, with some services only becoming available in the fall of 2024:
+Health Canada has stated that the following services could be covered under the CDCP:

 • Preventive services, including scaling (cleaning), polishing, sealants, and fluoride;